 Lake Helene (moderate) From the Beaver Meadows entrance take U.S. Highway 36 to Bear Lake Road and the Bear Lake parking lot.
 The trail heads northeast for 0.4 miles.
 At the Bierstadt Lake Trail, go left for 0.9 miles to the intersection with Flat Top Mountain Trail.
 Take the right fork 2.9 miles to Lake Helene.

 Wild Basin (varying difficulty) Take Colorado Highway 7 for 1 mile north of Allenspark.
 Turn west at the Wild Basin entrance.
 From the winter parking lot, the road connects with moderate trails to Calypso Cascade (3.6-mile round-trip) and Ouzel Falls (6.2-mile round-trip), and strenuous jaunts to Bluebird, Thunder or Lion lakes (each an 11.6-mile round-trip).

 From Nederland, head south on Colorado Highway 119 for about 0.75 miles.
 Turn west onto County Road 132W.
 Continue 1 mile west and turn south through the second Forest Service gate to the main trailhead parking area.
 The West Magnolia trail system was developed mostly by mountain bikers, but it can provide fun skiing or snowshoeing immediately after a good snowstorm.
 Navigating the area’s numerous trails can be tricky and frustrating, so take a map and keep a sharp eye out for trail markers and the occasional map kiosk.
-Recent fire mitigation has left much of the area more open and susceptible to sun and wind.
 From the trailhead, take your pick of routes (varying difficulty) and let the snow and trail conditions be your guide. ♦